dnanseldev/workbase/lnx_crawler/USERS_PERMISSIONS_AND_GROUPS.md

 # See group list
  $ cat /etc/group

+# Change a group from a file or folder
+ $ chown user[:group] file_name

+# Change user and group from a file
+ $ chown newuser:newgroup file_name

+# Change just a group
+ $ chown :newgroup file_name

+# Obs: chown command accomplish similar function of chgrp when owner information is not provided.

 # ---------------- Permissions -------------
 # Obs: 3 types: Read, Wright and Execute - rwx